 (VAI-uh)

 Produced by Quady Winery (Madera, California), a small artisanal producer of aperitif and dessert wines from Muscat varieties.
 Quady entered the vermouth market in the 1990s, a pioneer.
+None of these wines contain wormwood, and none is really immitative of any traditional style of vermouth.
 For context, see “New World/Western Dry”

 (EES-uh-GEE-ray)